• Skip to primary navigation

 Conclusion

-So long as you aren’t going on a super-high altitude expedition or into the dead of winter, this stove will probably keep you quite happy.
-If you’re looking for a compact, lightweight, three-season backpacking stove, there’s no reason you won’t be happy with this stove.
+So long as you aren’t going on a super-high-altitude expedition or into the dead of winter, this stove will probably keep you quite happy.
+If you’re looking for a compact, lightweight, three-season backpacking stove, there’s no reason you won’t be happy with it.

 • Weight